 Winter 2012 was a breakthrough season for the Club, that has proved a turning point in the Clubs development.
 Additional Women’s teams and expansion of our Juniors to include Under 11’s.
 All senior teams finished finals contention.
 Metro 4 men finished third and both Metro 2 Women and State League 5 Men won Premierships.

-The club continue to expand over 2012-13 Summer, this time into Masters hockey (35+).
+The club continues to expand over 2012-13 Summer, this time into Masters hockey (35+).
 The 2013 Winter season brought both a new Club and HV competition structure.
 The additional Under 10’s team and continued growth in player numbers provided greater depth across the board.
 Metro 3 Men were runners-up and Women Metro 3 team finished the season second.
 Men’s VicLeague 4 and Reserves finished top 4 and Metro 1 Women had strong seasons finishing 5th, despite significant disruptions.

 The Club added a fourth Men’s team in 2014.
 However, the season highlight was the U12’s undefeated season – resulting in the Club’s first Junior Premiership.
 The overall senior story was similar to 2013 with VicLeague 4, Metro 3 Men and Metro 3 Women all making the finals and Metro 1 Women and VicLeague Reserves finished just outside the top four.